Back to Resource Hub

 What other factors affect the time it takes to learn to drive?

 When it comes to learning to drive, multiple factors can affect the total time it takes that aren’t simply down to the number of hours you spend having lessons.
-These include:
+These include:7

 • Passing your theory test – Your theory test is your first real obstacle to overcome.
 You can’t book your driving test until you’ve passed your theory.
 If you’re looking to pass quickly, you’ll want to get your theory booked in early, especially as failing means having to re-book.

-• Booking your driving test – As we’ve already mentioned, it can take weeks or even months to book your test during busier periods and in areas of high population density.
+• Booking your driving test – As we’ve already mentioned, there’s a current backlog of up to 21 weeks in England.
 This is often one of the main reasons people take longer to pass.

 • Failing your driving test – We all have bad days, and failing your driving test means you’ll need to re-book.
-In those busier areas, that could mean another long wait.
+With the current backlog, this could mean another long wait before your re-test.

 • Lesson regularity – If you were only to have one hour a week, it’s probably going to take you longer to learn.
 Increasing the time and how often you take your lessons should speed up your learning.